 A CITY IN CENTRAL ASIA

 Because of security reasons we cannot publish much about this partnership.
 For more information, please, email our MPA Leader, Val Oliver.
-We can say that we have been sending two teams here every year for almost seven years now, and it is incredible to see how God is working.
-We currently have four units that live there, and they are working with a very small, but dedicated group of believers to share the good news in this very dark place.
+We can say that we have been sending two teams here every year for almost nine years now, and it is incredible to see how God is working.
+We currently have three units that live there, and they are working with a very small, but dedicated group of believers to share the good news in this very dark place.

-A CITY IN SOUTHEAST ASIA
+A CITY IN VIETNAM

 Our mission pastor and his family served in Tanzania as missionaries for about three years working with the Pare Tribe in the Pare Mountains, a range of mountains coming out of Mount Kilimanjaro.
 Working together with a local pastor, Fanuel & Monika Kiroka, they were blessed to get to see many churches planted.
 We continue to go back every year or two in order to continue church planting efforts, encourage the young churches, and disciple new pastors.